ReactForBeginners/course-overview/lecture1/README.md

 	});

-We're listening for the **onChange** event, and then fetch the users input value through *event.target.value*.
-We then update the state.
-As the *value* props in the input element is set using the state, the rendered value will be updated.
+Here, we're listening for the **onChange** event.
+When it's triggered, we fetch the users input value through *event.target.value* and shove it into the state.
+As the *value* prop in the input element is pulled from the state, the new value will be rendered in the input field.